Skip to Main Content

 The graduate application fee is good for three consecutive terms (e.g. an application fee paid on a fall 2022 application will be good for fall 2022, spring 2023, and summer 2023).
 Contact us if you previously paid an application fee within three consecutive terms of a current application and it did not transfer to your newly submitted application.

 It should be noted that an application will not be reviewed until an application fee has been received.
-In addition, the application fee is non-refundable and an undergraduate application fees cannot be transferred to a graduate application, and vise versa.
+In addition, the application fee is non-refundable and an undergraduate application fee cannot be transferred to a graduate application, and viceversa.

 You will have the option to pay an application fee when you submit your application or at a later date.
 To pay later, login to your Application Status Portal and click the Submit Payment link.